wcp-public-team/microservices-lab/README.md

 ![Web editor](./images/OrionLandingPage.png)

 On the left navigation menu right-click on the `server` folder and choose `New -> File`.
 Name the file `customer.js`.
+This file will contain logic that will return a list of three customers.
+In a real application this function would retrieve the customers from a database, such as the Cloudant database you added to your application when you created it.
+For the purposes of this lab you will just return a hard-coded list of customers.

 Copy and paste the code below into the file.

+*__Note:__ The Orion Web IDE will automatically save your changes for you.
+If for some reason it hasn't saved them and you try to open a differnt file it will warn you that you have unsaved changes.
+If this happens you can use the File -> Save menu to manually save your changes.*

 ```
 exports.getCustomers = function(req, res) {